urakubo/Dojo-standalone/Workflows.md

 # Example workflows

 ## 1. Mitochondria segmentation by use of 2D DNN
 Here we try automated mitochondria segmentation by use of a 2-dimentional deep neural network (2D DNN).
-The target stack of EM images was obtained by Kasthuri et al. ( Cell 162(3):648-61, 2015 ).
+The target EM-image stack was obtained by Kasthuri et al. ( Cell 162(3):648-61, 2015 ).
 They used an automatic tape-collecting ultra-microtome system (ATUM) for SEM imaging (ATUM/SEM).
 This stack was orginally arranged for ISBI 2013 challenge ([SNEMI3D](http://brainiac2.mit.edu/SNEMI3D/)), and we here reuse it.
 The target brain region is mouse somatosensory cortex, and the EM images are open to public under Open Data Commons Attribution License (ODC-By) v1.0.

 - https://neurodata.io/data/kasthuri15/
 - https://opendatacommons.org/licenses/by/1-0/